 For a current list of e-learning opportunities, visit the MyCF web portal.
-For more information on e-learning, please visit our webpage at www.cf.edu/elearning.
+For more information on e-learning, visit www.cf.edu/elearning.
 Information is available on our learning management system Canvas, our available fully online degrees and certificates, and a self-test to help you decide if online learning is right for you.